-3. RISOS
+1. RISOS

-- a.
-Goal: Aid managers, others in understanding security issues in OSes, and work required to make them more secure - b.
-Incomplete parameter validation-failing to check that a parameter used as an array index is in the range of the array; - c.
-Inconsistent parameter validation-if a routine allowing shared access to files accepts blanks in a file name, but no other file manipulation routine (such as a routine to revoke shared access) will accept them; - d.
-Implicit sharing of privileged/confidential data-sending information by modulating the load average of the system; - e.
-Asynchronous validation/Inadequate serialization-checking a file for access permission and opening it nonatomically, thereby allowing another process to change the binding of the name to the data between the check and the open; - f.
-Inadequate identification/authentication/authorization-running a system program identified only by name, and having a different program with the same name executed; - g.
-Violable prohibition/limit-being able to manipulate data outside one's protection domain; and - h.
-Exploitable logic error-preventing a program from opening a critical file, causing the program to execute an error routine that gives the user unauthorized rights.

-4. PA Model (Neumann's organization)

-- a.
-Goal: develop techniques to search for vulnerabilities that less experienced people could use - b.
-Improper protection (initialization and enforcement) - i.
-Improper choice of initial protection domain: incorrect initial assignment of security or integrity level; a security critical function manipulating critical data directly accessible to the user; - ii.
-Improper isolation of implementation detail: allowing users to bypass operating system controls and write to absolute input/output addresses; direct manipulation of a "hidden" data structure such as a directory file being written to as if it were a regular file; drawing inferences from paging activity - iii.
-Improper change: the "time-of-check to time-of-use" flaw; changing a parameter unexpectedly; - iv.
+- (a) Goal: Aid managers, others in understanding security issues in OSes, and work required to make them more secure - (b) Incomplete parameter validation failing to check that a parameter used as an array index is in the range of the array; - (c) Inconsistent parameter validation if a routine allowing shared access to files accepts blanks in a file name, but no other file manipulation routine (such as a routine to revoke shared access) will accept them; - (d) Implicit sharing of privileged/confidential data sending information by modulating the load average of the system; - (e) Asynchronous validation/Inadequate serialization checking a file for access permission and opening it nonatomically, thereby allowing another process to change the binding of the name to the data between the check and the open; - (f) Inadequate identification/authentication/authorization running a system program identified only by name, and having a different program with the same name executed; - (g) Violable prohibition/limit being able to manipulate data outside one's protection domain; and - (h) Exploitable logic error preventing a program from opening a critical file, causing the program to execute an error routine that gives the user unauthorized rights. - 2.
+PA Model (Neumann's organization) - (a) Goal: develop techniques to search for vulnerabilities that less experienced people could use - (b) Improper protection (initialization and enforcement) - i.
+Improper choice of initial protection domain: incorrect initial assignment of security or integrity level at system initialization or generation; a security critical function manipulating critical data directly accessible to the user; - ii.
+Improper isolation of implementation detail: allowing users to bypass operating system controls and write to absolute input/output addresses; direct manipulation of a hidden data structure such as a directory file being written to as if it were a regular file; drawing inferences from paging activity - iii.
+Improper change: the time-of-check to time-of-use flaw; changing a parameter unexpectedly; - iv.
 Improper naming: allowing two different objects to have the same name, resulting in confusion over which is referenced; - v.
-Improper deallocation or deletion: leaving old data in memory deallocated by one process and reallocated to another; failing to end a session properly - c.
-Improper validation: not checking critical conditions and parameters, so a process addresses memory not in its memory space by referencing through an out-of-bounds pointer value; allowing type clashes; overflows - d.
-Improper synchronization - i.
+Improper deallocation or deletion: leaving old data in memory deallocated by one process and reallocated to another process, enabling the second process to access the information used by the first; failing to end a session properly - (c) Improper validation: not checking critical conditions and parameters, so a process addresses memory not in its memory space by referencing through an out-of-bounds pointer value; allowing type clashes; overflows - (d) Improper synchronization - i.
 Improper indivisibility: interrupting atomic operations (e.g. locking); cache inconsistency - ii.
-Improper sequencing: allowing actions in an incorrect order (e.g. reading during writing) - e.
-Improper choice of operand or operation: using unfair scheduling algorithms that block certain processes or users from running; using the wrong function or wrong arguments.
+Improper sequencing: allowing actions in an incorrect order (e.g. reading during writing) - (e) Improper choice of operand or operation: using unfair scheduling algorithms that block certain processes or users from running; using the wrong function or wrong arguments.

-5. NRL
+3. NRL

-- a.
-Goal: Find out how vulnerabilities enter the system, when they enter the system, and where they are - b.
-Axis 1: inadvertent (RISOS classes) vs. intentional (malicious/nonmalicious) - c.
-Axis 2: time of introduction (development, maintenance, operation) - d.
-Axis 3: location (hardware, software: OS, support utilities, applications)
+- (a) Goal: Find out how vulnerabilities enter the system, when they enter the system, and where they are

+- (b) Axis 1: inadvertent (RISOS classes) vs. intentional (malicious/nonmalicious)

+- (c) Axis 2: time of introduction (development, maintenance, operation)

+- (d) Axis 3: location (hardware, software: OS, support utilities, applications)

-6. Aslam
+- 4. Aslam

-a.
-Goal: Treat vulnerabilities as faults
+- (a) Goal: Treat vulnerabilities as faults

-- b.
-Coding faults: introduced during software development
+- (b) Coding faults: introduced during software development

 - i.
 Synchronization errors

 - ii.
 Validation errors

-- c.
-Emergent faults: introduced by incorrect initialization, use, or application
+- (c) Emergent faults: introduced by incorrect initialization, use, or application

 - i.
 Configuration errors

 - ii.
 Environment faults

-- d.
-Introduced decision procedure to classify vulnerabilities in exactly one category
+- (d) Introduced decision procedure to classify vulnerabilities in exactly one category

-- 7. Models of Attacks

-- a.
-Example attack: rsh and synflooding

-- b.
-Capabilities and requires/provides models

-- c.
-Attack trees
+- 5. Standards

+- (a) CVE

+- (b) CWE